allapilgun/Projekt_zaliczeniowy/README.md

 ## Run web app locally

-First create a root folder, name it e.g. 'Projekt' and create a single app folder inside the root folder (for example, 'Web_application') and copy all fales from GitHub in it (Fig 1).
+First create a root folder, name it e.g. 'Projekt' and create a single app folder inside the root folder (for example, 'Web_application') and copy all files from GitHub to it (Fig 1).

 #### Fig 1.
 Flask Application Structure